 Official transcripts are issued by the Office of Enrollment Services at NFC; unofficial transcripts are available through the MyNFC student portal.
 There is a \$3 fee for official transcripts.
 An active duty servicemember or honorably discharged Veteran of the U.S. Armed Forces may contact the Office of the Enrollment Services for waiver of the transcript fee.
 Instructions for requesting transcripts are available in the Office of Enrollment Services and on the NFC website.
 NFC has authorized the National Student Clearinghouse to provide transcript ordering via the Web by visiting www.getmytranscript.com.
 Orders placed online through National Student Clearinghouse may have additional fees.
 A transcript may be withheld if there is a "hold" on the student's record.
-Examples of holds include financial obligations, unreturned library books or unreturned college property on loan to a student.
 TRANSCRIPTS MAY NOT BE REQUESTED VIA TELEPHONE.